dsmyda/Janet/README.md

 ### Minimal Synthesis

-It's recommended that you synthesize subsets of your database schema to answer specific and/or frequent questions.
+It's recommended that you synth the smallest subset of tables needed to produce complete queries.
 This reduces the context length, saving you money and ensuring broad model support.

 ### Don't use PII